LightOcc: Lightweight Spatial Embedding for Efficient Vision-based 3D Occupancy Prediction: Method

 \subsection{Overall Architecture}

-The overall architecture of our proposed LightOcc is shown in~\cref{fig:lightocc}.
-Following the extraction of image features from multi-view images, the depth distribution is predicted for each view to facilitate the feature transformation from the perspective space to the BEV space.
-Subsequently, Global Spatial Sampling is employed to gather the depth distribution of each view and construct a Single-Channel Occupancy.
-Spatial-to-Channel mechanism enables the model to effortlessly extract embeddings from Tri-Perspective Views (TPV) by 2D convolutions.
-Lightweight TPV Interaction is then applied to fuse TPV Embeddings, producing the embedding that enriches the BEV features with the complete spatial information of the scene.
-In addition, a novel data augmentation strategy, BEV-CutMix, is introduced to increase data diversity during training.
+The overall framework of our proposed LightOcc is shown in Fig.~\ref{fig:lightocc}.
+Following the extraction of image features from multi-view images, the depth distribution is predicted to facilitate the view transformation to the BEV space.
+Single-Channel Occupancy is then sampled to aggregate the spatial information across views.
+Spatial-to-Channel mechanism enables the model to extract Lightweight Spatial Embeddings using 2D convolutions.
+These embeddings are fused through Lightweight Cross-View Interaction, producing Unified Embedding that enriches BEV features with comprehensive spatial information.
+Additionally, Edge-aware Spatial Embeddings are extracted to better represent edge information.
+Geometric Occupancy is used to supervise the geometry occupancy predicted by Unified Embedding and Edge Embedding to improve their quality.
+To more intuitively demonstrate the pipeline of LightOcc, we present it in the form of pseudo-code in Alg.~\ref{alg:lightocc}.